debsouryadatta/souryax-course-generator/README.md

 20. npm i @hookform/resolvers , npx shadcn-ui@latest add input separator
 21. For slight animation -> npm i framer-motion

-22. Writing the models for Course, Unit and Chapters in the schema.prisma
+22. Writing the models for Course, Unit and Chapters and Questions in the schema.prisma, then pushing the changes, npx prisma studio for opening the prisma studio
+23. Creating endpoints for creating the course
+24. Sometimes the response given by the openai have some json format problems so we will be using strict gpt function(made by someone else) to rectify the json format according to the format we want, npm i openai@3.3.0
+25. Writing the code for the endpoint to create the course
+26. Getting the UNSPLASH_API_KEY and using it in the getUnsplashImage function(in the unsplash.ts) to generate the image related to the course